mdeliw/md/JavaConcurrency.md

 ## Thread Pools

-Know the following types of thread pools.
-There are three standard implementations: `ThreadPoolExecutor`, `ScheduledThreadPoolExecutor`, and `ForkJoinPool`.
-In addition there are other modes:
+There are three standard implementations: `ThreadPoolExecutor`, `ScheduledThreadPoolExecutor`, and `ForkJoinPool` with following modes:

 * Cached - keep a number of threads alive, and create new ones as needed
 * Fixed - limit the maximum number of threads.
 Additional threads wait in queue